Audi S4 Avant estate review

 The Audi A4 saloon and Audi A4 Avant estate are respected compact executive cars that can be chosen with a choice of pretty powerful petrol and diesel engines.
 The Audi S4 is also on hand to satisfy those who want a little more power and sportiness than the A4 can offer, and is available as a saloon (which we’ve reviewed separately) and this smart Avant estate version.

-The S4 is not without rivals – BMW offers a rapid 340i xDrive version of the BMW 3 Series Touring, and the Mercedes C-Class Estate can be chosen in AMG C43 specification.
+The S4 is not without rivals – BMW offers the rapid M340i and M340d xDrive versions of the BMW 3 Series Touring, and the Mercedes C-Class Estate can be chosen in AMG C43 specification.
 Nor does Audi’s quattro four-wheel-drive system put it at an automatic advantage like it used to – the BMW and Mercedes both come with four-wheel drive these days.

-With its turbocharged 3.0-litre diesel engine producing 342bhp, power and performance are the main attraction of the S4 saloon and the Avant adds an impressive amount of extra practicality to make it a more practical car to live with.
-It's also a diesel among petrol rivals, so its official fuel-efficiency figure of 39.8mpg will appeal to high-mileage drivers put off by the 28mpg of the Mercedes-AMG C43.
+While previous generations of the S4 were powered by a range of six and eight-cylinder petrol engines, the latest model boasts a turbocharged 3.0-litre V6 diesel engine producing 336bhp.
+Power and performance are the main attraction of the S4 saloon and the Avant adds an impressive amount of extra practicality to make it a more practical car to live with.
+It's also a diesel among petrol rivals, so its official fuel-efficiency figure of 38.7mpg will appeal to high-mileage drivers put off by the 28mpg of the Mercedes-AMG C43.
 You could also argue the Avant is better-looking than the saloon, but it’s also around £1,500 more expensive.

 It does have a fantastic interior, though, with loads of space in the front and back, and the materials used are some of the finest you’ll find in any car.
 However, passenger comfort is partially sacrificed on the altar of performance – the suspension is firm and the ride can be bumpy at low speeds.